Description

 • Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 513 days of Hedge Strategy is larger, thus worse.

-• During the last 3 years, the maximum time in days below previous high water mark is 209 days, which is greater, thus worse than the value of 199 days from the benchmark.
+• During the last 3 years, the maximum days under water is 209 days, which is higher, thus worse than the value of 199 days from the benchmark.

 AveDuration: